 Map out how your content will be distributed across your other websites, email and social networks.
 Then, identify the right tools to do it efficiently.
 A couple from my favorite tools are Feedly, Feedburner and Dlvr.it.
 Do not make the mistake of shooting out the same post everywhere.
 The conversation you are putting out should be appropriate for each of your audience segments and formatted using each social network’s features.
 For example, it’s not very useful to syndicate tweets to LinkedIn containing a bunch of hashtags, because LinkedIn does not have hashtag functionality.

 4. Invest ongoing education

 Get serious about content marketing and make an investment to do it well.
 Make education part of in your annual marketing budget and look for the top conferences nationwide that cover the type of content marketing you want to do as well as local events.
 There are many great resources for online learning that provide free webinars and downloadable papers.
 Have you visited Fandom Marketing’s knowledge center yet?
 Organizations specializing in content marketing or “inbound marketing” such as Hubspot have many great resources.

 5. Be curator friendly

 Feature content from others and make it easy for others to tag, save and bookmark your blogs, images, and videos.
-A great example of this is Pinterest.
-By simply adding a ‘Pin It’ button to your blog pages you make it easy for others to reference back to your site and share it with their social network.
+Simply adding sharing buttons to your blog post pages makes it easy for readers to share the story with others.

 7. Tie it back to your business